NTUC First Campus Covid-19 assistance for low-income families

 In line with these extraordinary times, NTUC First Campus has carried out some initiatives to ensure that our children from low income families continue to thrive during this period.

-Bright Horizons Fund Care Package for COVID-19 for Low-Income Children
+Bright Horizons Fund Care Package for COVID-19 for Children from Low-Income Families

 Bright Horizons Fund’s You Are Special Birthday Cakes Programme